akoskm/akoskm.github.io/_posts/2019-08-28-react-usecontext-practical-example.md

+# Use React Context to DRY up your architecture

-# React.useContext to reduce plumbing
+## aka.
+How to reduce plumbing in React apps?

 Plumbing in programming is something you have to do to make things work.
 It's sometimes repetitive or looks like a boilerplate you would usually remove.
 It's also crucial because it connects different layers of the application.
 In this post, I'll show you a typical example of plumbing inside a React application and a way to fix it.